Andy-set-studio/stalfos.io/02-scripts.md

 ## App Delegate

 The app delegate is designed to look for elements on your page with a `data-module` attribute.
 In this attribute you should add an identifier for which module(s) you wish to bind this element.
-The app delegate with then run a switch on the module(s) and bind to modules accordingly.
+The app delegate will then run a switch on the ID(s) and bind your element to modules accordingly.

 ### Module Binding Example